Joseph Pulitzer: St. Louis Post-Dispatch

-On his thirtieth birthday, Pulitzer's home at the Southern Hotel burned to the ground, likely destroying most of his personal belongings and papers.
+On his thirtieth birthday, Pulitzer's home at the old Southern Hotel burned to the ground, likely destroying most of his personal belongings and papers.

 On December 9, 1878, Pulitzer bought the moribund St. Louis Dispatch and merged it with John Dillon's St. Louis Post, forming the St. Louis Post and Dispatch (soon renamed the Post-Dispatch) on December 12.
 With his own paper, Pulitzer developed his role as a champion of the common man, featuring exposés and a hard-hitting populist approach.
 The paper was considered a leader in the field of sensational journalism.

 The circulation of the Post-Dispatch steadily rose during Pulitzer's early tenure (aided by the collapse of the city's other daily English-language paper, the Star).
 At the time of merger, the Post and Dispatch had a combined circulation of under 4,000.
 By the end of 1879, circulation was up to 4,984 and Pulitzer doubled the size of the paper to eight pages.
 By the end of 1880, circulation was up to 8,740.
 Circulation rose dramatically to 12,000 by March 1881 and to 22,300 by September 1882.
 Pulitzer bought two new presses and increased staff pay to the highest in the city, though he also crushed an attempt to unionize.

 Political activism

 Pulitzer's primary political rival at this time was Bourbon Democrat William Hyde, publisher of the (misleadingly named) Missouri Republican.
 Pulitzer's much smaller paper won a series of early political skirmishes over Hyde.
 First, George Vest was elected to the Senate in 1879 with Pulitzer's backing over Bourbon Samuel Glover.
 Next, Pulitzer secured election for an anti-Tilden delegation (including himself) to the 1880 Democratic National Convention, over Hyde's objection.
 Though Pulitzer could not convince Horatio Seymour, his preferred candidate, to run, the Democrats did not renominate Tilden.
-In March 1880, the two men even came to physical blows on Olive Street but were separated by a crowd before either was injured.
+In March 1882, the two men even came to physical blows on Olive Street but were separated by a crowd before either was injured.

 In 1880, Pulitzer made a second run for public office, this time for United States Representative from Missouri's second district.
 However, he was resoundingly defeated for the Democratic nomination (tantamount to victory in heavily Democratic St. Louis) by Bourbon Thomas Allen, 4,254 to 709.